We do nothing halfway

 Strongly committed to social justice and diversity.

 Worldwide, we are expanding our photovoltaic plants, focusing on the purchase of renewable energies, increasing energy efficiency at our sites and thus gradually reducing our compensation measures.

 Based on over 100 criteria, the Voith Group's performance in the areas of environment, social affairs and corporate governance was rated as above average.
 This makes us one of the three best-rated machinery and equipment companies worldwide in the area of sustainability.

-With its XcelLine paper machines, Voith is among the finalists for the German Sustainability Award 2023 in the category "Design."
+Voith Paper's XcelLine paper machines won the third German Sustainability Award (DNP) in the Design competition, Vision category.
 Already today, Voith's XcelLine paper machines are characterized by significantly reduced energy consumption, increased utilization of the paper fiber's potential, and significantly reduced water consumption.
-Voith Paper's visionary design study for the paper production of the future strives for CO2-neutral paper production that relies on alternative energy sources and does not require fossil fuels.Find out more about this award
+Voith Paper's visionary design study for the paper production of the future strives for CO2-neutral paper production that relies on alternative energy sources and does not require fossil fuels.Read more about this success

 Proven success: We make our actions transparent